Xiomara Castro

-Iris Xiomara Castro Sarmiento (/es/; born 30 September 1959), also known by her married name as Xiomara Castro de Zelaya, is a Honduran politician and businesswoman, who has served as the 39th president of Honduras since 2022.
-She is the country's first female president, and served as first lady during the presidency of her husband Manuel Zelaya.
+Iris Xiomara Castro Sarmiento (/es/; born 30 September 1959), also known by her married name as Xiomara Castro de Zelaya, is a Honduran politician, and businesswoman who was president of Honduras from 2022 to 2026.
+She was the country's first female president, and served as first lady during the presidency of her husband Manuel Zelaya.

-Castro grew up in Tegucigalpa and studied business administration.
+Castro studied business administration and grew up in Tegucigalpa.
 She married in 1976 and became active in the women's section of the Liberal Party of Honduras.
 She became the country's first lady in 2006 following her husband's victory in the 2005 Honduran presidential election.
 Castro became involved in the National Popular Resistance Front after her husband's refusal to comply with a Supreme Court order led to the 2009 Honduran coup d'état, forcing him into exile.

 She was nominated as the presidential candidate of the left-wing Liberty and Refoundation (LIBRE) party at the 2013 Honduran general election, finishing runner-up to National Party of Honduras candidate Juan Orlando Hernández and outpolling Liberal candidate Mauricio Villeda.
 At the 2017 Honduran general election, she was Salvador Nasralla's running mate, with the ticket narrowly losing to Hernández amidst allegations of irregularities.
 Castro was ultimately elected to the presidency in the 2021 Honduran general election, defeating National candidate Nasry Asfura with Nasralla as her running mate.
-She is the first president from outside the country's two-party system since democracy was restored in 1982.
-In 2023, she was ranked 94 (out of 100) in the Forbes list of "World's 100 most powerful women".
+She was the first president from outside the country's two-party system since democracy had been restored in 1982.
+In 2023, she was ranked 94 on Forbess list of the world's 100 most powerful women.